UKHomeOffice/application-container-platform/docs/services.md

 # Services

-ACP (Application Container Platform) is a series of services that the Home Office recommends developers use to develop and host Home Office applications.
+ACP (Application Container Platform) is a series of services which Home Office developers should use to develop and host Home Office applications.
 This page provides an overview of how ACP uses each service.

 To use ACP, you require knowledge of the following services:

   * Docker: a software tool designer that allows you to create, deploy and run applications using containers
-  * Kubernetes: an open-source platform for automating deployment, scarling, and operation of application containers across clusters of hosts
+  * Kubernetes: an open-source platform for automating deployment, scaling, and operation of application containers across clusters of hosts
   * GitHub and GitLab: repositories which store open-source and private code respectively
   * Drone: a CI (Continuous Integration) tool for building and deploying applications
   * Quay: an open-source container repository
-  * Amazon Elastic Container Registry (ECR): a container registry for storing, managing, and deploying private Docker container images.
+  * Amazon Elastic Container Registry (ECR): a container registry for storing, managing, and deploying private Docker container images
-  * Artifactory: an internal repository to store artifacts (including binaries and dependencies) to
+  * Artifactory: an internal repository to store artefacts (including binaries and dependencies)
   * Keycloak: an open-source identity and access-management tool
   * Sysdig: an alert monitoring tool for containers, Kubernetes and cloud-based services